-Recently, the work is also focused on Calcium absorption in the intestines, where immunohistochemical methods as well as western blot have been developed.
+Recently, the work is also focused on calcium absorption in the intestines, where immunohistochemical methods as well as western blot have been developed.
 In this area she has completed and published several research projects.

 In another study, the mechanisms of longitudinal growth regulation within growth plates after periosteal transection and elevation were investigated on a systemic level in foals and lambs while a parallel study will investigate the mechanisms on a cellular and molecular level.
 The goal of the study is to prove that periosteal transection and elevation will change hormonal metabolism in the subjects in which longitudinal growth is stimulated by different local factors.
 In addition, the influence of periosteal transection on cartilage mechanisms is studied.
 This work is done in cooperation with Prof. Brigitte von Rechenberg.

-The Institute of Animal Nutrition also has facilities and infrastructure to conduct animal experiments.
+The Institute of Animal Nutrition and Dietetics also has facilities and infrastructure to conduct animal experiments.
 Animal stables are available as well as a laboratory.
 Animals will be taken from the institute's owned sheep and goat herd, which are managed with veterinary care.